Bangladesh–Turkey relations: Defence cooperation

 In 2013, Turkey supplied Otokar Cobra light armored vehicles to the Bangladesh Army.

-In June 2021, a turnkey 105 mm and 155 mm artillery sell production line establishment agreement was signed between Bangladesh and Turkish company REPKON.
-With the modern Free Flowforming (REPKON patented) technology and computerized machinery from REPKON, BOF will produce high-quality 105 mm and 155 mm artillery shells.
+In June 2021, a turnkey 105 mm and 155 mm artillery shell production line establishment agreement was signed between Bangladesh and Turkish company REPKON.
 According to Uğur Cem Gürpınar, REPKON business development and corporate communications officer, "Bangladesh, like many friendly and allied countries, preferred REPKON because of its technology that is ahead of its competitors in the world".

-On 29 June 2021, Government to Government (G2G) defence memorandum of understanding (MoU) signed between Bangladesh and Turkey.
+On 29 June 2021, a government to government (G2G) defence memorandum of understanding (MoU) was signed between Bangladesh and Turkey.
 According to İsmail Demir, president of Presidency of Defense Industries, the export agreement of various products of Roketsan has been signed with Bangladesh.
 Roketsan already delivered TRG-300 Tiger MLRS to the Bangladesh Army in June 2021 from a separate deal.
-Bangladesh is set to become one of the top defence equipment clients of Turkey in next few years.

 In January 2025, Bangladesh and Türkiye explored avenues for enhanced cooperation in the defence industry and other key sectors.

 In May-June 2025, Bangladesh Investment Development Authority (BIDA) announced plans to establish defence industrial zones in Chittagong and Narayanganj in collaboration with Turkish firms.
 During a visit to Turkey, BIDA Chairman Ashik Chowdhury held discussions with officials and toured MKE facilities.
 Bangladesh previously acquired MKE Boran howitzers and Bayraktar drones, with ongoing talks to procure advanced rocket systems and armoured vehicles, signalling growing bilateral defence cooperation.
-According to officials, the proposed defence industrial clusters in Chittagong and Narayanganj—strategically located near key maritime and riverine routes—will be developed under the Bangladesh Economic Zones Act 2010.
-The Act offers tax incentives, customs exemptions, and flexible regulations for foreign investors.
-Turkish defence firm MKE is expected to send technical teams for site assessments.
-Negotiations are ongoing to finalise a memorandum of understanding (MoU) and establish a Defence Industrial Working Group to oversee bilateral coordination and project execution.